Resonances in light scattering from nonequilibrium dipole pairs: Supplementary Material

-We have shown that a pair of nonequilibrium dipoles can resonantly amplify the incident light both in the far-field and near-field regimes.
+{\it Summary.} We have shown that a pair of nonequilibrium dipoles can resonantly amplify the incident light both in the far-field and near-field regimes.
 Within our approach (point-like particles, classical and monochromatic incident light), the amplification can be infinite.
-An approximate (finite) resonance amplification is seen also in equilibrium; e.g., for metallic particles within Drude's model the amplification factor (in the far-field) with respect to the optimal single-particle scattering can be $\sim 10^2$.
+An approximate (finite) resonance amplification is seen also in equilibrium; e.g., for metallic particles within Drude's model the amplification factor with respect to the optimal, far-field, single-particle scattering can be $\sim 10^2$.

 Resonance phenomena are applied in sensors, because next to resonances small perturbations produce large changes.
 We saw this effect for amplification of the small magnetic response to the incident field via resonances in the system of one electric and one magnetic dipole.
 Elsewhere, we shall report on the role of the nonequilibrium resonances in amplifying the detection of a small constant magnetic field acting on dipoles.